Skip to content

 run_pipeline(name="greet", input={name: "Reyn"})

-Both block until the pipeline finishes and return its final output — here, the file__write result confirming greeting.txt was written.
+It blocks until the pipeline finishes and return its final output — here, the shouted greeting.
 Live step-progress is visible in the TUI for the duration of the run, and Ctrl-C stops it cleanly at the next step boundary rather than killing it mid-step.

 Sync vs async

-If the procedure is long-running and you don't want to block on it, use the async form instead:
+If the procedure is long-running and you don't want to block on it, pass collect="async" instead of relying on the default (collect="attached"):

 This returns {status: "started", run_id: "..."} immediately; the result arrives later as a [pipeline] message in your conversation.
-Use run_pipeline when you want the result inline and are fine waiting; use run_pipeline_async for a fire-and-forget launch.
+Leave collect at its default ("attached") when you want the result inline and are fine waiting; pass collect="async" for a fire-and-forget launch.
 Both are equally crash-recoverable — a process restart mid-run resumes exactly where it left off rather than re-running completed steps (see Pipelines § Crash recovery).

 4. Ad-hoc, no-registration alternative

-Sometimes a procedure is one-off — worth writing as a pipeline for its crash-recovery and structural safety properties, but not worth registering as a file. run_pipeline_inline (and its async counterpart run_pipeline_inline_async) take the same DSL as a pipeline: document, but as a string an agent generates at call time:
+Sometimes a procedure is one-off — worth writing as a pipeline for its crash-recovery and structural safety properties, but not worth registering as a file.
+Passing definition= instead of name= takes the same DSL as a pipeline: document, but as a string an agent generates at call time (name= and definition= are mutually exclusive — pick one):

 definition="""